Dujiangyan: Legacy

 After the system was finished, no more floods occurred.
-The irrigation made Sichuan the most productive agricultural region in China.
-The construction is also credited with giving the people of the region a laid-back attitude to life; by eliminating disaster and ensuring a regular and bountiful harvest, it has left them with plenty of free time.
+The irrigation made Sichuan the most productive agricultural region in China for a time.
+The construction is also credited with giving the people of the region a laid-back attitude to life; by eliminating disaster and ensuring a regular and bountiful harvest, it left them with plenty of free time.

+Turmoil surrounding the conquering of Chengdu by peasant rebel leader Zhang Xianzhong in 1644, and the Ming-Qing transition more generally, led to depopulation and the deterioration of the Dujiangyan irrigation system to the point where rice cultivation was set back for decades.
 The original Dujiangyan irrigation system was destroyed by the 1933 Diexi earthquake.
-The current Dujiangyan irrigation system was rebuilt by Zhang Yuan and his sons after the Diexi earthquake in 1933.
-Zhang Yuan and his son refer to Zhang Yuan (张沅) and his son Zhang Shiling (张世龄).
+The current Dujiangyan irrigation system was rebuilt after the Diexi earthquake in 1933 by Zhang Yuan (张沅) and his sons, including Zhang Shiling (张世龄).

 In 2000, Dujiangyan became a UNESCO World Heritage Site.
-Today it has become a major tourist attraction in Sichuan.
+Today it has become a major tourist attraction.

 2008 Sichuan earthquake

 On May 12, 2008, a massive earthquake struck a vast portion of west Sichuan, including the Dujiangyan area.
 Initial reports indicated that the Yuzui Levee was cracked but not severely damaged.
 Diversion of flow could still be seen as the river turns.